Carolina Karam

-Caroline Sarah Karam (Arabic:كارولينا كرم) is a French and Lebanese singer and dancer.
-She was born on November 3, 1986, in Pointe à Pitre in France.
+Caroline Sarah Karam (Arabic: كارولينا كرم; born November 3, 1986) is a French and Lebanese singer and dancer.
+She was born in Pointe à Pitre in France.
 She made her debut after winning the Lebanese Latin Championship in 2011.
 She performed many live shows in Music Hall in Beirut and participated in the Arabic version of Dancing with the Stars (رقص النجوم) for 2 consecutive years with a professional dancer's team.

 Early life and education

 Carolina Karam was born in Point a Pitre, Guadeloupe, France to French Lebanese Catholic Parents, where she grew up and stayed until the age of 7, before returning to Lebanon.
 Her passion for music started at a young age influenced by her mother Venus Karam who is a singer and a guitarist mostly singing Christian songs in churches.

 From 2005 to 2009, Karam studied at Notre Dame University–Louaize, in Lebanon, where she majored in nutrition.
 She speaks four languages fluently French, Arabic, English, and Spanish.